-We are also moving forward with digitalising government payments with two additional agencies: the Environmental Management (EMA) and Authority National the Entrepreneurship Development Company Limited (NEDCO).
+We are also moving forward with digitalising government payments with two additional agencies: the Environmental Management Authority (EMA) and the National Entrepreneurship Development Company Limited (NEDCO).
 The EMA, with its online payments, will be supporting entities involved in farming, poultry, timber cultivation and oil and gas offshoring, and NEDCO, with online payment functionality, will be serving as a model for the broader application of grant disbursements for essential services such as food cards and educational grants.